mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 - Model-generated output cannot directly corrupt the progression graph.
 - The system reduces the risk of hallucinated prerequisite relationships.

-The model evaluates the answer, while the application controls the actual route.
+The model checks the answer, while the application controls the actual route.

 This creates a separation between: